-The 2nd thing I wish someone had told me when I started using JMP: The JMP workflow
+The second thing I wish someone had told me when I first started using it is that JMP has a workflow.

 OK, I can't even finish writing that melodramatic nonsense with a straight face... sorry – let's try this again.